Being in control

 trade-off between size, price and image quality so I have one

-big, one medium and one smallish superzoom and accept that I'm going to miss
+big, two medium and one smallish superzoom and accept that I'm going to miss

-some shots because I didn't lug a bigger, better one along.
+some shots because I didn't lug a bigger, better one (or an extra lens) along.
 But on safari

 I loved having an SLR with a long lens.
 I've also got a reasonable camera on my